Here's what's in the bipartisan infrastructure bill - KESQ

 The investments would focus on climate change mitigation, resilience, equity and safety for all users, including cyclists and pedestrians.

-Also included in the package is $11 billion for transportation safety, including a program to help states and localities reduce crashes and fatalities, especially of cyclists and pedestrians.
+Also included in the package is $11 billion for transportation safety, including a program to help states and localities reduce crashes and fatalities, especially of cyclists and pedestrians, according to the White House.
 It would direct funding to highway, truck and pipelines and hazardous materials safety efforts.

-And it contains $1 billion to reconnect communities, disproportionately Black neighborhoods, that were divided by highways and other infrastructure.
+And it contains $1 billion to reconnect communities, disproportionately Black neighborhoods, that were divided by highways and other infrastructure, according to the White House.
 It will fund planning, design, demolition and reconstruction of street grids, parks or other infrastructure.

 Money for transit and rail

-The package would provide $39 billion to modernize public transit and improve accessibility for the elderly and the disabled, less than the $49 billion contained in the earlier bipartisan deal and the $85 billion that Biden initially wanted to invest in modernizing transit systems and help them expand to meet rider demand.
+The package would provide $39 billion to modernize public transit, according to the bill text.
+That’s less than the $49 billion contained in the earlier bipartisan deal and the $85 billion that Biden initially wanted to invest in modernizing transit systems and help them expand to meet rider demand.

 RELATED: What are the odds Biden can un-stall the rest of his agenda?

-The funds would repair and upgrade existing infrastructure, make stations accessible to all users, bring transit service to new communities and modernize rail and bus fleets, including replacing thousands of vehicles with zero-emission models.
+The funds would repair and upgrade existing infrastructure, make stations accessible to all users, bring transit service to new communities and modernize rail and bus fleets, including replacing thousands of vehicles with zero-emission models, according to the White House.

-The deal would also invest $66 billion in rail to eliminate Amtrak’s maintenance backlog, modernize the Northeast Corridor line and bring rail service to areas outside the northeast and mid-Atlantic regions.
+The deal would also invest $66 billion in passenger and freight rail, according to the bill text.
+The funds would eliminate Amtrak’s maintenance backlog, modernize the Northeast Corridor line and bring rail service to areas outside the northeast and mid-Atlantic regions, according to the White House.
 Included in the package is $12 billion in partnership grants for intercity rail service, including high-speed rail.

 The funding is the same as in bipartisan framework but less than the $80 billion Biden originally wanted to send to Amtrak, which he relied upon for decades to get home to Delaware from Washington, DC.

-Note: This story has been updated Sunday with the release of the bill text.